Book by the end of March & save £20pp!

 Mont St Michel

-Your pupils can explore the abbey, museums, and shops located on the many winding streets of this imposing island citadel.
+Your students can explore the abbey, museums, and shops located on the many winding streets of this imposing island citadel.

 This popular walled city has a wide number of attractions for groups to practise their language skills including La Grande Aquarium.
 Take your group on the petit train or a boat ride to the town of Dinard.